-Racoon Racoon is an indie-folk duo from France, and consists of members Léa & Léonard.
+Racoon Racoon are an indie-folk duo from France and consists of members Léa & Léonard.
 They are known for their graceful acoustics & vocal stylings, and their music has been compared to the likes of Flora Cash, The Paper Kites, Angus and Julia Stone, and Fenne Lily.
 They released their first EP Our Love’s Funeral in 2017, and their second Dawn Chorus in 2018.
 The band’s latest offering is song ‘Birds and Daisies’, which is set to feature on their third EP release later this year!

 We find out more about the duo in this exclusive.

 Describe your sound for us.
 What do you want people to feel when they hear your music?

 Mixed emotions.
 Bittersweet.
 We always hope people understand the story because we think that a meaningful track will accompany you longer.